part-os/core-python/README.md

 ## Registering your listener and running the SDK

 The PaperlessSDK is found in paperless/main and is event driven.
-It has two methods add_listener and run. add_listener() accepts an insance of a class that extends the BaseListener class and implements the on_event method. run() begins the execution of the PaperlessSDK.
+It has two methods add_listener and run. add_listener() accepts an instance of a class that extends the BaseListener class and implements the on_event method. run() begins the execution of the PaperlessSDK.

 After you have writen your custom listener class and instantiated it, you can register it with the add_listener method and start the SDK